 What does the AI label mean?
 The new rules, explained for fans.

 Starting August 2, 2026, AI-generated content in the EU legally has to say so.
-That's the short version of the EU AI Act's transparency rules (Article 50), and it's why you're about to see "AI-generated" labels appear on posts, profiles, and platforms everywhere.
+That's the short version of the EU AI Act's transparency rules (Article 50), and it's why "AI-generated" labels are appearing on posts, profiles, and platforms.
 Here's what those labels actually tell you — and the three things they don't.

 What the law requires